hamadnoonari/business-card/README.md

 # 💳 Digital Business Card

-A clean digital business card built with HTML and CSS.
+A clean digital business card built with HTML5 and CSS3.
 It presents essential personal details in a modern card layout, making it perfect for a portfolio, personal website, or quick online identity.

 ## ✨ Features